Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 ![](doc/AzureRedirect.PNG)

-We can continue the configuration and configure the front-channel logout URL, to redirect to our identity provider and cleanup session, etc
+A note to make this work is that the url needs the slash at the end: https://localhost:44300/signin-aad/ We can continue the configuration and configure the front-channel logout URL, to redirect to our identity provider and cleanup session, etc

 ![](doc/azureNoImplicit.PNG)